 Covered in coniferous forests, Dachigam is famous for preserving animals such as Musk deer, Himalayan serow, Leopard cat, jackal, hill fox, long-tailed marmot and Himalayan weasel.
 The spotted birds are Cinnamon sparrow, Minivet, Kashmir flycatcher, Black-and-yellow grosbeak and others.
 It is also known for waterfalls, scrub vegetation, meadows and alpine pastures.

 Hemis National Park

 One of the popular national parks in Jammu and Kashmir, Hemis is located at a high altitude in Ladakh.
 It is known for being the only national park in India which is located in the north of Himalayas.
 It is also one of the largest national parks in the country.

 The park preserves species of snow leopards, Asiatic Ibex, Bharal, Tibetan wolf, mountain weasel and Himalayan marmot.
 One can spot rare birds from the Rumbak Valley such as streaked rosefinch, Tickell's leaf warbler, robin accentor, brown accentor and chukar.

 Kishtwar National Park

-In short, make most of your trip to Jammu and Kashmir and get a flavour of its wildlife.
-Explore the famous national parks in Jammu and Kashmir this season.
+In short, make most of your Jammu Kashmir Wildlife Tour and explore the famous national parks in Jammu and Kashmir this season.